 A key goal of this strategy is to maximize the number of bicyclists in order to realize multiple benefits, such as improved health, less traffic congestion, and maintenance of ambient air quality levels.
 In order to achieve this, a better understanding of the number of existing bicycle trips is needed.
-The U.S. Census and ACS provide useful data for understanding bicycling rates across different populations and geographies (as shown 1 US Census Bureau: 2007-2011 American Community Survey, 5-Year Estimates in the above Graphic 2), but they only report the modes which residents use for commuting to and from work.
+The U.S. Census and ACS provide useful data for understanding bicycling rates across different populations and geographies (as shown in Graphic 2), but they only report the modes which residents use for commuting to and from work.
 The following estimates include additional utilitarian trips - those made for daily activity - made by populations other than adults commuting to work.
 Table 2-1 is a model that uses specific data from the U.S. Census American Community Survey; National Safe Routes to School survey information; and Federal Highway Administration College Commute Survey information.

-As shown in Table 2-1, there are an estimated 92,612 daily bicycle commuters and utilitarian riders in Districts 1 and 2.
+As shown in Table 2-1, there are an estimated 50,762

+daily bicycle commuters and utilitarian riders in Districts 1 and 2.
 It is important to note that this is simply an order-of-magnitude estimate, based on available data and does not include recreational trips.